slezhnev/Librarian2/k8s/README.md

 * DO NOT MISS TO ADD `/*` to app url in "Valid redirect URIs" field!
 * Additional details about initial configuration of KeyCloak are available here - https://www.keycloak.org/getting-started/getting-started-kube
 * Run app and check that KeyCloak auth works for frontend and backend requests

+9. Install Sonatype Nexus
+* Use `nexus.sh` to bring up instance on Docker
+* Login into it via `<ip>:8081` (initial user / password - admin / admin)
+* Create new Docker registry `docker-staging` (with http connector on port 17001, "allow anonymous docker pull", deployment policy: "allow redeploy")
+* Enable anonymous access
+* Create new role "docker-write" - add `nx-repository-view-docker-docker-staging-add` and `nx-repository-view-docker-docker-staging-edit` priviledges.
+Add this role to "Anonymous user" (this will allow to perfrom a anonymous pushes to Docker registries)

+9. Deploy the application
+* Build and publish a version with `build.cmd`
+* Create namespace "librarian2"